dsherret/ts-nameof/setup/jest.md

 ﻿# Using ts-nameof with Jest

+Thanks to [@Kukks](https://github.com/Kukks) for contributing these instructions.

+---

 If you are using Jest for unit tests, you most likely have `ts-jest` in your project already.

 In addition to the standard `ts-jest` configuration, we will need to wrap their preprocessor script in a custom script to make nameof work in jest.